 Michelangelo took on the job at great risk—refusing the pleas of the Pope to stay loyal to the Medicis and throwing his lot in with the republicans.
 He was given the title Governor and Protector General of the Fortifications of Florence and set to work on a number of designs.

-It’s likely that Michelangelo’s designs were never realized—certainly none of the structures remain.
-Clement and Charles began a siege of the city in October 1529 and, eleven months later, the Republic of Florence fell and Alessandro de’ Medici was installed as its new ruler.
+Clement and Charles began a siege of the city in October 1529 and, in part defended by Michelangelo’s fortifications, the city’s forces held out for eleven months.
+Ultimately, the Republic of Florence fell and Alessandro de’ Medici was installed as its new ruler.
 Some citizens resisted and tried to keep the idea of the republic alive, but the war was over, and many of the republic’s leaders were executed or banished.

 Michelangelo himself fled to Rome to avoid capture and possible death at the hands of Alessandro.
 There, his participation in the republic was forgiven by Clement, who granted the artist a generous stipend and, a few years later, commissioned him to paint his fresco of The Last Judgement on the wall of the Sistine Chapel.